 Putnam Memorial State Park in Redding has been designated as Connecticut’s first State Archaeological Preserve.
 The designation, bestowed by the Connecticut Historical Commission, recognizes the archaeological importance of Putnam Memorial State Park and provides additional administrative measures for the park’s protection and professional management.
 The “Friends and Neighbors of Putnam Memorial State Park” (FANs) initially requested the designation.
 It was later endorsed by DEP Commissioner Rocque and was officially designated a State Archaeological Preserve on January 3, 2001.

-Museum: The building contains exhibits and historical material related to Redding’s encampments.
-Open 11am to 5pm daily, Memorial Day thru Columbus Day.
+The Visitor Center and Museum contain exhibits and historical material related to Redding’s encampments.
+Open 10am to 5pm daily from Memorial Day through Veteran’s Day.